throw-if-null/shower/README.md

-# shower
+# Shower :shower:

-A .net core app MS SQL seeder that imports JSON files
+Is a .net core app that can import JSON files into MS SQL database.